Skip to main content

 5.3.3B Distribution of Draft Report

-A draft copy of this report will be provided to the Dean along with a copy of the final composite of the quantitative survey results and of written comments.
-The Appendices will not be included in the draft report that is shared with the Dean.
-At this point, the Dean will have an opportunity to respond to the committee in writing to clarify misconceptions and provide further relevant information within five (5) business days of receipt of the draft report.
+A draft copy of this report will be provided to the Dean along with a copy of the final composite of the quantitative survey results and written comments.
+The Appendices will not be included in the draft report shared with the Dean.
+At this point, the Dean will be able to respond to the committee in writing to clarify misconceptions and provide further relevant information within five (5) university business working days of receipt of the draft report.

 5.3.3C Final Report